micahwoods/micahwoods.github.io/_posts/2019-01-21-can-you-spot-the-grass.md

 The grasses used were manilagrass ('Zeon'), bermudagrass ('Tifway'), and seashore paspalum ('Salam').
 At the seminar, all the grasses looked good, and manilagrass looked the best.
 That's no surprise.
 This species is well-adapted to this climate, and one can find it as a fine turfgrass all over East and Southeast Asia.

-So when Steve sent me a series of images of these same grass pots taken on January 10, with a note that "the pots have been left in the warehouse yard since early Dec.
+So with this background knowledge about the grasses, when Steve sent me a series of images of these same grass pots taken on January 10, with a note that "the pots have been left in the warehouse yard since early Dec.
 Just rainfall, no other water," I correctly identified the Zeon, Tifway, and Salam.

 ![](/img/nutranta_jan_bermuda.jpg)
 <small>*Dormant 'Zeon' manilagrass with pots of 'Tifway' bermudagrass after 50 days with no irrigation other than rainfall.*</small>